 Vented Exhaust Removal Systems

-Restaurants that cook food with an abundance of grease will likely require a type I hood with a vented exhaust system.
+Restaurants that cook food with an abundance of grease will likely require a Type I hood with a vented exhaust system.
 Vented exhaust systems work by redirecting grease, smoke, and moisture from the kitchen and channeling it through ductwork and outside your restaurant.
-The installation price for a vented exhaust system varies and will depend on your kitchen’s size and needs.
+The installation price for a vented exhaust system varies depending on your kitchen’s size and needs.
 AIM will work to find a well-priced exhaust system that suits your needs and budget best.

 We also can run prefabricated ductwork for ventilation system from the kitchen to outside.